Travel Vietnam: Know Before You Go

 5. Vietnam is a Great Budget Destination

-6. Vietnamese Locals are Friendly
+6. Friendly Locals

 7. 2 Weeks is Not Enough for Vietnam